GCSE Grade Boundaries 2024: The New Grading System Explained

 What were the GCSE grade boundaries in 2022?

 Summer 2022 saw the first full exam series for GCSE qualifications since 2019.
-GCSE exams were not sat in 2020 and 2021 and grades were given through teacher assessment.
+GCSE exams were not sat in 2020 and 2021.
+Students received grades through teacher assessment.

 To recognise the significant disruption to teaching and learning due to the pandemic, exam boards offered students several adaptations to the GCSE exams.
 These included optional content, additional support materials such as formulae sheets, and advanced information.